learn-co-curriculum/ruby-lecture-intro-what-is-a-program/README.md

 We'll soon learn all about reading error messages.

 <p class='util--hide'>View <a href='https://learn.co/lessons/ruby-lecture-intro-what-is-a-program'>What is a Program?</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/ruby-lecture-intro-what-is-a-program'>What is a Program? </a> on Learn.co and start learning to code for free.</p>